simeonkr/HaGL/doc/Overview.md

 Fragment shaders are interesting in their own right, and producing interesting visual and animations by coloring a 2D image is an art in itself.

-One approach we can take is similar to the ideas outlined in Ch.
+One approach we can take is one following the ideas in Ch.
 7 of *The Fun of Programming* ("Functional images" by Conal Elliott), where an image is defined as a mapping from 2D points in the plane to a color (in RGBA space):